How to Grow Tender Succulents in Northerly Climates

-Resources and info for growing hardy succulents in cold, northern climates.
+Resources and info for growing tender succulents in cold, northern climates.
 This is the handout sheet for attendees of my Northwest Flower & Garden Festival presentations. ~ Debra Lee Baldwin

 Succulents are light-lovers from regions with low humidity, above-freezing temps, and fewer than 24 inches of rainfall annually.
 No matter where you live, protect your succulents from excessive damp and cold, and if growing them indoors, install T-5 bulbs and provide good air circulation.
 And because succulents really do prefer to be outdoors, take them outside during seasons YOU want to be outside enjoying the fresh air and sunshine!